-On November 29th, 2022 the project team presented four draft alternatives for public input to help determine a preferred concept plan.
+On November 29th, 2022, the project team presented four draft alternatives for public input to help determine a preferred concept plan.
+This meeting was attended by four people.
 The alternatives presented to the public are described in detail in Chapter 4.
 The four alternatives included:

 - 1. 2' or 4' shoulders throughout the study area - 2.
-Designated crossings - 3.
-Defined parking - 4.
-Attempts to slow traffic in the Village using striping, medians or traffic control

-Based on public input, it was determined that the final recommendation would consist of the traffic circulation illustrated in Alternative 1 but with some modifications included in other alternatives presented at the public meeting.
-The preferred alternative calls for 10 foot lanes on Stage Road with a four foot shoulder on the south side of the road through the intersection with Pomfret Road and down the south leg of Pomfret Road.
-Pomfret Road north of Library Street would be striped with 11 foot lanes and two foot shoulders on both sides of the road.
+Designated crossings and sidewalks - Defined parking - 4.
+Attempts to slow traffic in the Village using striping, medians, or traffic control methods that are MUTCD compliant traffic circulation illustrated in Alternative 1 but with some modifications included in other alternatives presented at the public meeting.
+The preferred alternative calls for 10-foot lanes on Stage Road with a four-foot shoulder on the south side of the road through the intersection with Pomfret Road and down the south leg of Pomfret Road.
+Pomfret Road north of Library Street would be striped with 11-foot lanes and two-foot shoulders on both sides of the road.
 Library Street would be realigned to tee into both Stage Road and Pomfret Road in order to reduce the speed of traffic that currently travels from Pomfret Road onto Library Street.
 Pomfret Road would tee into Stage Road by Teago General Store to similarly calm traffic by requiring it to slow during turns.